124938/learning-sqoop/README.md

   * Sqoop uses MapReduce to import and export the data, which provides parallel operation as well as fault tolerance.

 * **How Sqoop Works?**
-  * Below diagram describes the workflow of Sqoop.
+  * Below diagram describes the working model of Sqoop.

     ![Alt text](_images/sqoop_work.jpg?raw=true "Sqoop Working Model")